claytose/CS312Minecraft/README.md

    - Local machine or VM must have Internet access.
    - AWS credentials and CLI are required.
    - The user will set environment variables as defined in Step 3.
+   - The user will need to make or have a public key.

 Diagram of Major Steps